James Intercisus

-Saint James Intercisus, also called James the Mutilated or James the Persian (Syriac: Mor Yakob M'phasko Sahada; Latin: Sanctus Jacobus Intercisus), (died in 420 AD) was a Syriac Christian saint born in Beth Huzaye (Syriac: ܒܝܬ ܗܘܙܝܐ) in Persia.
-His epithet, Intercisus, is derived from the Latin word for "cut into pieces," which refers to the manner of his martyrdom: he was slowly cut into twenty-eight pieces.
+James Intercisus (Latin: Jacobus Intercisus; born in Beth Huzaye, died 27 November 420 AD in Beth Lapat), commonly known as Mor Yaqoub M’Pasqo Sahada (ܡܪ ܝܥܩܘܒ ܡܦܣܩܐ ܣܗܕܐ), also called James the Mutilated, James the Persian or Jacob the Persian (also known in Cyprus as Akouphos), was a Christian saint born in Beth Huzaye in the city of Beth Lapat.
+His Latin epithet, Intercisus (or Pasqo in Syriac), is derived from the word for "cut into pieces," which refers to the manner of his martyrdom.
 His death, along with the persecution of other Christians in the Sasanid Empire, started the Roman-Sassanid War (421-422).

-His feast day is November 27.

 Life

 Tradition states that he was a military officer and courtier to Yazdegerd I who had apostatized after this ruler began to persecute Christians.
 Under the influence of his Christian family, however, he expressed his faith to Yazdegerd's successor, Bahram V, leading to his execution.

 Death

 He was killed in Beth Lapat (Gundishapur).
 The ruins of this city are near Dezful, Iran.

 At his execution, he survived the loss of limbs until he was beheaded.
-His followers requested his body parts as relics, but this request was denied, so they stole the body parts, which were somehow sent to the Portuguese cathedral of Braga and put into a sarcophagus in the Relics Chapel.
+His followers requested to receive his remains as relics, but this request was denied; according to some they went on to steal them, after which they were sent to the Portuguese cathedral of Braga and put into a sarcophagus in the Relics Chapel.